 Coping with Grief

-Grief is the very natural response to the loss of a significant person or thing from our life.
+Grief is the very natural response to a significant loss in our life.
 Grief takes time, and the length of time is different for everyone as they move through the process.
 Our brochure The Process of Grief elaborates on this point and is a great resource at this time.

 Perhaps when we are grieving we find ourselves behaving in ways which surprise us and/or others.
 There is no ‘right’ or ‘wrong’ way to grieve.
 There are many reasons which influence our responses.
-Our information sheet Factors Influencing Grief Responses may assist in understanding your own feelings and/or those of family members and friends.
+Our information that outlines some Factors Influencing Grief Responses may assist in understanding your own feelings and/or those of family members and friends.

-A significant factor which influences our responses is our age at the time of the loss.
+Another significant factor which influences our responses is our age at the time of the loss.
 Children develop over a period of years in their ability to grasp concepts such as time and the permanency of death.
 Our brochure Children and Death offers a concise overview of this development of understanding which will assist parents, teachers, caregivers and others who support grieving children, we also offer more information on our page Children in Grief.

 Sometimes, in life, we experience losses which are not recognised publicly and therefore we do not receive the support we need.
-Our information sheet Grief Can Come in Many Forms and at Many Times acknowledges this fact, and offers insights into what an individual may be dealing with privately.
+The information listed on our web page Grief Can Come in Many Forms and at Many Times acknowledges this fact, and offers insights into what an individual may be dealing with privately.